vitalifed/atm-locator/atm-locator/README.md

 There are two groups of users: ADMIN and USER

 ADMIN:
-   user:     admin
+   * user:     admin
-   password: admin
+   * password: admin

 USER:
-   user:     petra
+   * user:     petra
-   password: petra
+   * password: petra

-Accounts from group USER has no rights to perform any requests.
+Accounts from the group USER has no rights to perform any requests.

 ### Usage
 If the application was deployed successfully, give a try and open http://localhost:8080/atm-locator/